 Editor's message: The Modern Slavery Act 2015 requires commercial organisations with an annual turnover of at least £36 million to publish a "slavery and human trafficking statement" (sometimes referred to as an "anti-slavery statement") each financial year.

-The statement should set out the steps that the employer has taken to ensure that no slavery exists within its organisation or supply chains.
+The statement should set out the steps that your organisation has taken to ensure that no slavery exists within its organisation or supply chains.

 Stephen Simpson, principal employment law editor

-Large employers must publish a modern slavery statement for each financial year ending on or after 31 March 2016.
-The Government recommends that the statement be published within six months of the end of the organisation's financial year.
-If this runs from 1 April to 31 March, publication of the first statement is expected by 30 September 2016.
+Large employers with a financial year running from 1 April to 31 March should already be thinking about their modern slavery statement for 2016/17.
 What do you have to consider when writing a modern slavery statement, how should it be structured and what can it contain?